LOL: Analysis

 Tim Shortis observes that ROFL is a means of "annotating text with stage directions".
 Peter Hershock, in discussing these terms in the context of performative utterances, points out the difference between telling someone that one is laughing out loud and actually laughing out loud: "The latter response is a straightforward action.
 The former is a self-reflexive representation of an action: I not only do something but also show you that I am doing it.
 Or indeed, I may not actually laugh out loud but may use the locution 'LOL' to communicate my appreciation of your attempt at humor."

 David Crystal notes that use of LOL is not necessarily genuine, just as the use of smiley faces or grins is not necessarily genuine, posing the rhetorical question "How many people are actually 'laughing out loud' when they send LOL?".
 Louis Franzini concurs, stating that there is as yet no research that has determined the percentage of people who are actually laughing out loud when they write LOL.

 Victoria Clarke, in her analysis of telnet talkers, states that capitalization is important when people write LOL, and that "a user who types LOL may well be laughing louder than one who types lol", and opines that "these standard expressions of laughter are losing force through overuse".
 Michael Egan describes LOL, ROFL, and other initialisms as helpful so long as they are not overused.
 He recommends against their use in business correspondence because the recipient may not be aware of their meanings, and because in general neither they nor emoticons are in his view appropriate in such correspondence.
 June Hines Moore shares that view.
-So, too, does Sheryl Lindsell-Roberts, who gives the same advice of not using them in business correspondence, "or you won't be LOL".
+So, too, does Sheryl Lindsell-Roberts, who gives the same advice of not using them in business correspondence, "or you won't be LOL."

-Acceptance

-On March 24, 2011, LOL, along with other acronyms, was formally recognized in an update of the Oxford English Dictionary.
-In their research, it was determined that the earliest recorded use of LOL as an initialism was for "little old lady" in the 1960s.
-They also discovered that the oldest written record of the use of LOL in the contemporary meaning of "Laughing Out Loud" was from a message typed by Wayne Pearson in the 1980s, from the archives of Usenet.